rusic/documentation/getting-started/downloading.md

 ## Using a local server

-Now you will need the Local Theme Viewer.
-You will now need to put the Theme zip file you downloaded into the Theme Viewer folder and then into the folder named 'templates'.
+Now you will need the Local Template Viewer.
+You will now need to put the template zip file you downloaded into the Template Viewer folder and then into the folder named 'templates'.

 See the example below using our [June](https://github.com/basekit-templates/june) template: